 -Keep all electrical cords in a cord keeper to prevent accidental chewing of the cords and electrocution.

 -Avoid ornate tassels and long cords on window treatments as they can be strangulation hazards

 – Machine washable rugs are easier to keep clean than wall to wall carpet.
 Use caution with expensive oriental rugs until your pets are properly trained.
 Stock up on enzymatic carpet cleaners for accidents.

 -Make sure hardwood floors and grout on tile floors are properly sealed to prevent them from absorbing urine odors and stains.

-– Use spill proof water bowls and put a large absorbent placemats under food and water bowls to make for easier cleanup
+– Use spill-proof water bowls and put large absorbent placemats under food and water bowls to make for easier cleanup

 -Make sure your fence is dog proof and that all gates close correctly to prevent your dog from escaping.